Daph1986/Daph1986/README.md

 ### Currently working

 I currently work at a company specialized in offset printing, since 2016 I'm working from my home office :house: 🏢  <br>
+At the moment I'm renewing our company website completely from scratch.

 ### Projects I have finished: